xiangyazi24/me/content/course/WJS.md

 # Problem Statement

+Let's schedule some jobs again!
+We have had a lab on job scheduling problem before and this time we consider jobs with weights.

 The Lab is excerpted from Section 12.3 of [Algorithm Design and Applications](https://canvas.projekti.info/ebooks/Algorithm%20Design%20and%20Applications%5BA4%5D.pdf) by Michael T. Goodrich and Roberto Tamassia.
 We also talked about weighted job scheduling in Kleinberg and Tardos.
 I will not repeat most of the contents in the books.
 I will just emphasis what I believe are the important aspects of the problem.

 - **Input:** A list of jobs $L$.
 A job $i$ is specified by a triple: ($s_i$, $f_i$, $b_i$) meaning the starting time, finishing time, and the benefit of performing the job $i$.